KAZABUILD/KAZABUILD/BUGS.md

 - Type: incorrect implementation/error/missing feature
 - Status: pending
 - Source: backend/frontend
-- Details: The backend should only return notification based on whether the data passed or not, the frontend should allow the admins to choose the date.
+- Details: The backend should only return notification based on whether the date passed or not, the frontend should allow the admins to choose the date.
 This feature will be necessary for sending promotional notifs later on.

 [00039] No paging in the admin panel.
 - Type: incorrect implementation